hanszhang717/hancezhang-blog/content/en/posts/How to Provide Advice in a Helpful Way d3ad7de7ed3d4e25bde922bab349f1c5.md

 If you want someone to improve at anything, you must first build a positive reinforcement loop.
 This includes offering genuine, unconditional praise when they succeed.
 If you truly want your child to get better, save the constructive feedback for a setting where they themselves acknowledge that their performance was below expectations.
 It's even better if your child comes to you seeking advice after things go wrong—but that level of trust requires a solid foundation.

 What I've said here doesn't just apply to parenting—it applies to the workplace and all human interactions.
 Providing advice is an art that requires careful consideration of how, when, and where you do it.
 Dumping advice without regard for the situation might make you feel like you're being honest, objective, and promoting a growth mindset.
 But in reality, you're just satisfying a didactic craving and reflecting a sense of arrogance.
 Most of the time, people aren't in the right frame of mind to receive feedback, and your untimely advice will only backfire.

+This blog's insight gave credits to my discussion with Helen.